Dapbler/BGEE-XPSync/xpsync/readme-xpsync.txt

 Creatures are based on the core BGEE Squirrel.
 Spells are derivatives of the core BGEE Cure Light Wounds.

-Credit goes to avenger77 for the A7 Global Script Extender (taken from the Tweaks Anthology)
+Credit goes to avenger77 for providing inspiration on how to add innate powers via global scripts via Tweaks Anthology.
 The Level 1 NPCs developers wrote the the original dialogue insertion code, that guided me in my implementation and deserve credit for making a mod so wonderful that I was inspired to write an earlier (very slow,